KhronosGroup/SYCL_Reference/source/iface/queue.rst

 invalid_object_error
   If ``syclContext`` does not encapsulate ``syclDevice``.

-.. rubric:: Example

-.. todo:: exercise various constructors
+.. todo:: example exercise various constructors

 get